Beyond 'Just Leave': Understanding the Complex Emotional Barriers to Escaping Narcissistic Relationships

 Notes on Existential Psychotherapy, Part II: What does it mean to live Authentically?

 Inauthenticity can show up in various ways.
 For instance, someone might pursue a career to meet parental expectations or societal standards, even if it doesn’t align with their passions.
 Others may suppress their personal beliefs or stay in unfulfilling relationships out of fear of judgment or loneliness.
-Many people adopt behaviors or lifestyles that feel disconnected from their true selves, neglect personal aspirations due to fear of failure, or prioritize material achievements as substitutes for genuine fulfillment.
-These patterns are often driven by a reluctance to face and confront difficult existential truths—such as
+Many people adopt behaviours or lifestyles that feel disconnected from their true selves, neglect personal aspirations due to fear of failure, or prioritise material achievements as substitutes for genuine fulfillment.

 Notes on Existential Psychotherapy, Part I: A Short History of Existential Therapy